Faculty and Staff

 |Office:||School of Music, Room 333|

-Wilkinson has recently become an S.E.
-Shires Trombone Artist.
-He plays tenor trombone, bass trombone, alto trombone, F contrabass trombone, and euphonium and has studied with Tom Ervin, Gail Wilson, Ralph Sauer and Sam Pilafian.
+Michael is an S.E.
+Shires Trombone Artist and plays Shires tenor and bass trombones.
+He also performs on alto trombone, F contrabass trombone, and euphonium, and has studied with Tom Ervin, Gail Wilson, Ralph Sauer, and Sam Pilafian.